NathanKeyzer/real-time-web-1920/README.md

 - `another user connected` this let the users see other people in the room.
 So you can see which friend is also listening music on spotify.

-- `allGenres` receives the genre of the user recently played track.
+- `allGenres` Receives the genre of the user recently played track.

 - `new genre` This will show every user the genre which people are listening to or have recently played.

+- `clickedGenre` This will show every user the genre which a user clicked on.

 ## Code Snippets
 Add a user